Nezteb/peck-engineering-assessment/README.md

 - Basic CRUD LiveView UI for foodtrucks
 - Tests with `ExVCR`

+Rules for myself: (no promises though due to time)
+- Run `mix format && mix lint && mix test` often
+- Try not to commit anything that fails `mix lint` or `mix test`
+- Shoot for a test coverage of 80% or higher for _new_ code

 The original assessment README is below:

 # Engineering Challenge